jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) that netted balance constitutes the amount that may be claimed in the liquidation or is payable to the company, as the case may be, in respect of the transactions that are included in the calculation.

 ### 310D Mutuality required for transactions under bilateral netting agreements
-Sections 310A to 310O apply to transactions that are subject to a bilateral netting agreement only if those transactions constitute mutual credits, mutual debts, or other mutual dealings.
+(1) Sections 310A to 310O apply to transactions that are subject to a bilateral netting agreement only if those transactions constitute mutual credits, mutual debts, or other mutual dealings.
+(2) Subsection (3) applies for the purpose of determining under this section whether there are mutual credits, mutual debts, or other mutual dealings.
+(3) A debt or other liability incurred by a person (T) who holds property as a trustee is to be regarded as incurred by T in the same capacity as that in which T holds the property, if T incurs, and is authorised by the terms of the trust to incur, the debt or other liability acting as the trustee.

 ### 310E When mutuality required for transactions under recognised multilateral netting agreements
 (1) Sections 310A to 310O apply to transactions that are subject to a recognised multilateral netting agreement, whether or not those transactions constitute mutual credits, mutual debts, or other mutual dealings.